Francesco Castellacci: Porsche Supercup

 In June 2010, Castellacci made his debut in the Porsche Supercup round at the Valencia Street Circuit, finishing in 17th position.
 He is also due to contest the rounds at Silverstone, Hungaroring and Monza later in the season.

 A month earlier, he also made his debut in the Porsche Carrera Cup Germany at Valencia's Circuit Ricardo Tormo, finishing in 14th place.

 Other Series

 In October 2009, Castellacci sampled a GP2 car for the first time during the first post-season test at Jerez.
 Driving for the Italian Durango team, he completed 107 laps during the course of the three-day test, recording a best time of 1:27.615 on the final day of running.

 Castellacci also took part in Formula Renault 3.5 Series testing during October and November 2009, driving cars for Draco Racing, Interwetten.com Racing and Prema Powerteam.

 For 2011, Castellacci raced in the FIA GT3 European Championship with AF Corse, sharing a Ferrari 458 with fellow Italian driver Federico Leo.
 The duo won the drivers' title at the final round of the season in Zandvoort.

+The following year, a switch to the FIA GT1 World Championship was in order for the Italian, who partnered Enzo Ide at AF Corse.
+With a best result of fifth, the duo finished 14th in the standings.